joonsmoons/tictactoe/README.md

-# tictactoe
+# Tic-Tac-Toe!
-Tic-Tac-Toe game implemented with Vanilla JS
+This is my version of Tic-Tac-Toe implemented with Vanilla JS.